-Your vehicle jack and wheel brace are located in the spare wheel well.
+Your vehicle jack, wheel brace, screw-in towing eve and wheel trim remover are located in the spare wheel well.

 Jacking and lifting points

 Use only the specified jacking points.
 If you use other positions, you may damage the body, steering, suspension, engine, braking system or the fuel lines.